 Another potential drawback to the Reebok Nano X2 is that it can lack for some lifters and athletes that need shoes for very specific performance niches.
 Note, this con is hyper-specific and it won’t be an issue for most lifters and athletes, in my opinion.

 For context, the Nano X2 is a really good general training shoe, but for serious CrossFit and heavy barbell training, they may fall a little short for these contexts.
-In the context of CrossFit, the sole isn’t the best for durability when rope climbing and you may run into issues if you’re putting a ton of stress into this model.

 Additionally, the Floatride Energy Foam midsole provides a good amount of stability, however, it does fall short compared to other highly stable cross-training shoes.
 Plus, the stack height of this model isn’t the lowest so that could be a turnoff for you if you’re super worried about getting as close to the ground as possible.